You can read a detailed overview of Sample Manager, LabKey's sample management software

 However, if you need to store PHI and/or are interested in HIPAA compliant protection of your data, contact us to discuss whether another LabKey product might better meet your compliance needs.

 Do samples have an audit trail for chain of custody tracking?

 Yes!
 Every action is tracked in a set of audit logs on a row by row level.
-In the future, an enhanced chain of custody tracking feature will also be added.
+Enhanced chain of custody tracking features are available in a Timeline

 Is the sample ID assigned by the system unique to just one lab?
 Can they be shared?